top of page

 Would you like to help?
 You can do so through contributions to the Christ Church St Kilda National Trust Appeal.
 Details on how to give online are here.
 For larger donations, or to discuss particular projects, please speak in confidence to the vicar Fr Craig D'Alton on 0453 152 199 or email cdalton@melbourneanglican.org.au.

-South Trancept Windows (Restored)
+South Transept Windows (Restored)

 New Apex Cross (Restored)